GlotPress/GlotPress/README.md

 # Update times and release

 When the developer of the extension think that a new release is ready and tested they create a new release and publish on Firefox and Chrome addons store.
-After that step we have to wait 1 day for Chrome and 2 or 3 for Firefox and all the installation will be updated automatically.
+After that step we have to wait few hours for Chrome and for Firefox and all the installations will be updated automatically.

 # Add a new glossary for a non-developer